Blue Jackets deal unhappy Dubois to Jets for Laine, Roslovic

 Laine, a 22-year-old Finnish winger, has scored 36, 44, 30 and 28 goals in each of his four NHL seasons but has grown into a better all-around player in the process.
 Roslovic, a 23-year-old center who grew up in Columbus, has 26 goals and 41 assists in 180 career games.

-The Blue Jackets then signed Roslovic, a restricted free agent, to a two-year, $3.8 million contract through the 2021-22 season.
+The trade included signing Roslovic, a unsigned restricted free agent, to a two-year, $3.8 million contract through the 2021-22 season.

+“He's a hometown boy, and we think he can play center in the National Hockey League,” Kekalainen said.
+“He's got tremendous speed and skill and hockey sense, and we're excited to have both those players join the Blue Jackets.”

 The Jets will also get a third-round pick in the 2022 draft.